 Avoid consuming partly-cooked or raw food and tap water.
 Also, protect against mosquito bites that can cause diseases like dengue and malaria by getting vaccinated before the trip and using mosquito repellants.

-Tonga Travel Medical Insurance for International Travellers – FAQs
+Tonga Travel Medical Insurance for International Travelers – FAQs

 Accidents or illnesses on vacation will catch you unprepared.
 Medical facilities in Tonga are not of the best quality.
 Evacuation to Australia or New Zealand would entail high expenditures, so keep yourself protected from such expenses by opting for travel medical insurance.